0xawaz/ts-benchmark-tool/tsbtool/README.md

-# tsbtool by 0xawaz for TimeScaleDB
+# tsbtool by 0xawaz for TimescaleDB

 ## Install binaries

 Make sure you have docker and docker-compose [installed](https://docs.docker.com/engine/install/).

 ## Run Using docker-compose

 We prefer to use docker-compose to avoid any dependencies incompatibilities, and all the local mess.

 ### Create .env file